alexeygrigorev/alexeygrigorev.github.io/cv.md

 <strong>Projects:</strong>

 - Voice recognition for controlling a smartphone
-- Structured information extraction (menus, addressess, etc)
+- Structured information extraction (menus, addresses, etc)
 - Schema and hierarchy learning
 - Segmentation and accident prediction for taxi drivers
 - And others